python/mypy/docs/source/common_issues.rst

       if index < 0:
           raise ValueError('No str found')

-      found = a[index]  # Has type "object" type, despite the fact that we know it is "str" assert isinstance(found, str)  # Now, "found" will be narrowed to "str" return found  # No need for the explicit "cast()" anymore
+      found = a[index]  # Has type "object", despite the fact that we know it is "str" assert isinstance(found, str)  # Now, "found" will be narrowed to "str" return found  # No need for the explicit "cast()" anymore